JordanMarr/fable-lit-fullstack-template/README.md

 # ✨ A Quick Look: A Counter Component in F#

-This is all it takes to build a reactive component with the new DSL:
+This is all it takes to build a reactive component with the new [Fable.Lit.Dsl](https://github.com/JordanMarr/Fable.Lit.Dsl):

 ```fsharp
 [<HookComponent>]